MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 #### Migrate to Zulu OpenJDK from Oracle Server JRE

-Search in Azure DevOps Server and TFS supports both Azul Zulu OpenJDK and Oracle JRE, allowing you to choose between them based on your needs.
+Search in Azure DevOps Server supports both Azul Zulu OpenJDK and Oracle JRE, allowing you to choose between them based on your needs.
 When selecting a JRE during installation, Azure DevOps Server defaults to Azul Zulu OpenJDK 8.

 To change to the Azul Zulu OpenJDK, follow these steps: